 - 1. Public databases such as NCBI. - 1.
 This should be your goal whenever possible. - 2.
 Created yourself starting from: - 1.
 Publicly available reference - 1.
-The closer the reference is the easier it will be. - 2. breseq can improve references using gdtools apply command. - 2.
+The closer the reference is the easier it will be. - 2.
+May require multiple rounds of identifying variants, and incorporating them back into the reference sequence. - 2.
 Next-generation sequencing itself and assembled. - 1.
 We will optionally cover this towards the end of class. - 2.
-Exceptionally difficult (though as Oxford Nanopore comes online this will hopefully become easier to even trivial).
+Exceptionally difficult (though if Oxford Nanopore error rates decrease this will hopefully become easier to even trivial).